A Guide to the Change Management IT Process

 The Change Requester: The Visionary

-Every change starts with a person who sees a problem or an opportunity.
-This is the Change Requester.
-They aren’t just filling out a form; they're the one who sparks the entire process.
+Every update begins with a person who identifies a problem that needs solving or an opportunity for improvement.
+This person is the Change Requester.
+They do not merely fill out a form; they act as the catalyst for the entire sequence of events.

 The Change Manager: The Orchestra Conductor

-If the Change Requester writes the music, the Change Manager is the orchestra conductor.
-This person doesn't play an instrument but makes sure everyone plays their part in harmony and on time.
-They are the central hub for all communication and coordination.
+If the requester writes the music, the Change Manager serves as the conductor.
+This person does not necessarily play an instrument but ensures every musician stays in sync and follows the tempo.
+They act as the central point for all communication and logistics.

-• Guiding the RFC through every single stage, from submission to final review.
+• Directing the RFC through every stage, starting from the initial submission to the post-implementation review.

-• Making sure every process step is followed, documentation is complete, and all risks are properly assessed.
+• Verifying that every step of the internal process is followed, that documentation is accurate, and that all risks are identified.

 The Change Advisory Board: The Strategic Gatekeepers